-Bit 0 would control relay 1 (1=on, 0=off) Bit 1 would control relay 2 (1=on, 0=off)

-Bit 2 if set, would cause a response to be sent when the opto-input changes state.

-would define the type of response sent.
+- Bit 0 would control relay 1 (1=on, 0=off) - Bit 1 would control relay 2 (1=on, 0=off) - Bit 2 if set, would cause a response to be sent when the opto-input changes state. - Bit 3 would define the type of response sent.
 If 0, a "Q" (51H) will be sent on a falling edge, and "R" (52H) will be sent on a rising edge.
-If 1, the header 0FDh, will be sent followed by the unit status (the same response as received from a Return Unit Status command).

-8EH Turn on LEDs according to the pattern in the data byte following the command.
-Setting any of bits 0 - 3 in this data byte will turn on LEDs 1 - 4, respectively.

-Write packet to COM2 transmit buffer.
+If 1, the header 0FDh, will be sent followed by the unit status (the same response as received from a Return Unit Status command). - Bit 4 if set, will generate a beep when a key pressed. - 8EH Turn on LEDs according to the pattern in the data byte following the command.
+Setting any of bits 0 3 in this data byte will turn on LEDs 1 4, respectively. - 90H Write packet to COM2 transmit buffer.
 The byte following this command is the length byte which indicates the number of data bytes to follow the length byte.
 If the packet is not completed within the timeout period, the command is aborted after sending the characters received up to that point.